The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - Cross Viewpoint Consistency in ODP, EPSRC and BT funded, 1995-1997

-PhD ResearchI am willing to supervise research in many areas of formal methods, particularly refinement and application to security, in particular cryptography.
+PhD ResearchI am willing to supervise research in formal aspects of security and cryptography, privacy, as well as broader areas of formal methods, particularly refinement.

 See List of project suggestions.